Laura believes holidays and events should be celebrated whether you are alone or with family and friends. Celebrate

-Having your birthday alone is not a bad thing at all.
-I have family and a few friends, enough for me.
-I like going for lunch with family and friends, but I also like having my birthday alone.
-I enjoy taking that day to do things I like to do.
-It's time when I don't have to stick to someone's schedule or worry about rules and needs of others.
+I like to take my birthday as an opportunity to do things I like to do.
+I love having a day set aside during which I don't have to stick to someone else's schedule or worry about rules and the needs of others.
 I can really do things my way, and I can even go a bit overboard because it's my birthday.

-The following is a list of ideas, kind of random and in no real order.
-I wrote them as I thought of them.
-But I wanted to create a real list.
+The following is a list of ideas about ways to spend your birthday on your own.
+They are somewhat random and presented in no particular order.
+I wrote them as I thought of them, but I wanted to create a real list.
 So many lists online are more about scoring SEO points, and they only offer fluff—stuff everyone else has already said.
 I wanted this list to be different, and I hope it has at least one great idea for everyone.

 Of course, your birthday is your day.
 Take the ideas you like and leave the ones you don't.
 Or just ignore the whole list.
 It's up to you!
 Have a happy birthday and don't worry about being alone.
 Being alone just means you can choose how you spend your time without any commentary from others about your choices.

 - Take the day off work.
 Whether you work for yourself or someone else, arrange to have the day off.
-A sick day, a personal day, whatever works.
+Use a sick day, a personal day or whatever works.

 - Eat what you want.
 Seriously—whatever you want.
 Think about dieting, budgeting and health tomorrow.

 - Write letters to the people you care about.
 It's old-fashioned and may seem to take up more hours than you want to give it today, but it can be nice to pause your own celebration and give thanks for what (and who) you have.
-Mail the letters.
-Don't forget.
+Mail the letters—don't forget!

 - Wear something great.
 Pick an outfit that makes you feel good and gorgeous.

 - Give yourself a compliment.
 Look in the mirror and say it again.